smithashley/Covid-Employment-Recovery/README.md

 2. Define the schema
 3. Read in .csv file
 4. Transform data (clean up columns and data types) then filter down to Virginia
-5. Write files to Azure SQL Database
+5. Write the 4 Dataframes that were created to Azure SQL Database
 ![](https://github.com/smithashley/Covid-Employment-Recovery/blob/main/images/dboimage.png)

 ## Data Visualization